faralab-ist/faralab-app/README.md

 Developed at the **Department of Physics, Instituto Superior Técnico (IST)** as part of an initiative to enhance the teaching and visualization of electromagnetism through interactive 3D simulation.

-Special thanks to Professor Pedro Abreu, Professor Luís Melo, and all professors, researchers, and students who contributed to the conception, design, and testing of Faralab.
+Special thanks to Professor Pedro Abreu, and all professors, researchers, and students who contributed to the conception, design, and testing of Faralab.

 ## **LICENSE**